Develop and Run Applications without Thinking about Servers

 How Do Containers Operate?

-For all intent and purposes, containers look like a VM.
+For all intents and purposes, containers look like a VM.
+But how are containers different from virtual machines?
 They have private space for processing, can execute commands as root, have a private network interface and IP address, allow custom routes and IPtable rules, can mount file systems, etc.

-The easiest way to understand how containers work is to understand how they differ from virtual machines.
-The one big difference is that containers share the host system’s kernel with other containers.
+The easiest way to understand how containers work is to know how they differ from virtual machines.
+The one big difference is that containers in cloud computing share the host system’s kernel with other containers.

 The absence of the guest OS is why containers are so lightweight and fast.